RITC3/RC3CTF-2014-reversing/chal1/README.md

 Challenge 1
 ===========
 An old CS project.
-Just run strings on it and do bit of searching to get the flag.
+Just run strings on it and do bit of searching to get the flag.<br>
+OR<br>
+strings chal2 | grep RC3